evelasco93/store-front/README.md

 pnpm install
 ```

-4. Create a .env file with the following structure inside of Packages > database
+4. Create a .env file with the following variables inside of Packages > database

 ```
 POSTGRES_USER= //ANY USERNAME